Economic Journal Articles

 Stern, A., J. Broenneke, J. Debatin, J. Hagen, H. Matthies, S. Patel, I. Clay, B. Eskofier, A. Herr, K. Hoeller, A. Jaksa, D. Kramer, M. Kyhlstedt, K. Lofgren, N. Mahendraratnam, H. Muehlan, S. Reif, L. Riedemann and J. Goldsack (2022) “Advancing digital health applications: Priorities for innovation in real-world evidence generation” In The Lancet Digital Health, Vol. 4: pp. e200-06.

-Reif, S., L. Hafner and M. Seebauer (2020) “Physician Behavior under Prospective Payment Schemes - Evidence from Artefactual Field and Lab Experiments” in International Journal of Environmental Research and Public Health, Vol. 17(15), 5540.
+Reif, S., L. Hafner and M. Seebauer (2020) “Physician Behavior under Prospective Payment Schemes - Evidence from Artefactual Field and Lab Experiments” In International Journal of Environmental Research and Public Health, Vol. 17(15), 5540.

-Billner, Moritz, Anne Wirthmann, Simon Reif and Ulrich M. Rieger (2016) “Poly Implant Prothèse and Rofil Substandard Breast Implant Explantations from a Large German Single Centre from 2011 to 2014: A Comparative Study” in Aesthetic Plastic Surgery, Vol. 40, No. 4: pp. 507–513.
+Billner, Moritz, Anne Wirthmann, Simon Reif and Ulrich M. Rieger (2016) “Poly Implant Prothèse and Rofil Substandard Breast Implant Explantations from a Large German Single Centre from 2011 to 2014: A Comparative Study” In Aesthetic Plastic Surgery, Vol. 40, No. 4: pp. 507–513.

 S. Reif, T. Bolz and Y. Karamik (2024) “Produktivitätsparadoxon der Digitalisierung im Krankenhaus – auf der Suche nach effizienzsteigernden Innovationen”, Wirtschaftsdienst, Vol. 104(9): pp. 599-602.